The Career Center offers free resume critiques.

 - Call 330-972-7747 to make an appointment

-- Come to the Career Center (Simmons Hall 301) during walk-in hours for a 10-minute resume critique
+- Come to the Career Center in Room 211 of the Student Union during walk-in hours for a 10-minute resume critique

 Writing an effective resume

 - You may also include e-mail addresses, or websites you maintain.